The-Social-Proof-Foundation/docs/developers/rust.md

 # Rust

 {% hint style="info" %}
-Content will be available shortly.
-Please check back soon!
+The Rust SDK and documentation will be published when the mainnet is launched.
 {% endhint %}